 Tourists can get a first-hand experience of staying in the village by checking in to one of the home-stay facilities offered by the hill tribe.
 Besides the village experience, tourists can enjoy their pursuits by exploring the region surrounding the village.
 The picturesque slopes merging into the paddy fields growing paddy with unique growing methods including drainage systems is a photographer’s dream landscape.
 The effect is that of nature coalescing with a man.

 The specialty of the village is the coffee that is a feast for the taste buds.
 Its brew extracted from manually grinding beans gives a taste so unique that it appears difficult to find something better elsewhere.

 The highlight of the village is the Pha Dok Seaw waterfall

-Waterfalls, which boasts ten different falls with one more beautiful than the other.
+Waterfalls, which boasts ten different falls level with one more beautiful than the other.
 You can also learn a lot about coffee plantations and flower growing.
-Being in close proximity to the Doi Inthanon, there are other attractions nearby.

 The Royal Agricultural Station Inthanon is a progressive step by the kingdom to improve the life of Thai tribal people.
 The primary objective was to divert the people from growing opium to growing other crops suitable for the tribes and the conditions in the area.